Hankø

+Name

+The name (Old Norse: Hanki) is derived from hǫnk 'handle'.
+The island was probably considered to be the 'handle' of the peninsula Onsøy.

 Geography

 The island stretches north to south for about 6 km.
 It is divided from the mainland by the Hankøsund, a stretch of water which runs about the length of the island.
 The north point is called "the north cape", and the southern tip marks the end of the "Hankøsund".
 The yachting is centered around the "Hankø Yacht Club" which lies in the Hankøsund close to the mainland.
 This private club has only about 150 members, membership only available upon invitation.

-The name

-The name (Old Norse Hanki) is derived from hǫnk f handle.
-The island was probably considered to be the 'handle' of the greater island Onsøy.